ohmaruko/full-stack-project-DesignHive/README.md

 ```
 - Import the "users.csv" file to the "users" table.
 - Ensure that Options > Header is enabled during import.
+- Run the following SQL command to create the posts table:
 ```
 CREATE TABLE posts (
     post_id SERIAL primary key,